wvengen/scproxy/README.md

 4. Visit the website you want to login with using Buypass smartcard, and do so.

 5. At the end, you can switch back to the terminal and press <kbd>Ctrl-C</kbd>
-   to terminate SCProxy.
+   to terminate SCProxy. (no need if you ran `make install`)

 ## Socket activation

 This program can also be used with systemd socket activation (based on [this](https://github.com/Spindel/systemd-socketactivation)).

-TODO: describe how
+See `system/` for the unit files.
+The `Makefile` should setup this all up.

-To test this, you can run
+To test socket activation, you can run

 ```sh
 systemd-socket-activate -l 31505 python3 scproxy.py